To receive a Federal Student Loan or Parent Plus Loan:

 Federal Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrated financial need.
 The amount you can borrow is determined by your school and based on your cost of attendance and other financial aid received.
 You are responsible for paying interest during all periods.
 If you choose not to pay interest during attendance, or during grace, deferment, or forbearance periods, interest will accrue and be capitalized.

 Federal Direct Plus Loans are available to the parents of dependent undergraduate students who cannot meet all of their cost of education with other financial aid.
-Plus loans are limited to the cost of attendance less any financial aid received by the student.
+Plus loans require good credit and are limited to the cost of attendance less any financial aid received by the student.
 Repayment on a Plus loan usually begins once your loan is fully disbursed, although deferments are available.

 Interest accrues on loans during periods you are not making payments.
 You may choose to pay the accrued interest or allow the interest to be capitalized when you begin making payments.